devschooldevops/04_python_automation/6_loops.md

 ## Practice

 Compute the fibonacci sequence for a given input.
+Fibonacci sequence: 0 1 1 2 3 5 8 13 21 ...
+Prime number using loops only!
+A prime number has only two divisors, itself and 1.
 Compute the greatest common denominator for two given numbers.